COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 “Any advancement in technology that helps us do our job easier is good for our pediatric patients.
 AccuVein gives nurses more confidence to locate a vein in a child.
 When used in conjunction with J-Tip, it’s an improved, pain-free experience for kids,” says Kelly Weaver, BSN, CEN, CPEN, advance pediatric specialty leader in Edward Hospital Emergency Department.

 Because of its success in improving patient comfort, more facilities are bringing on the technology.
 Edward Hospital’s Pediatric Emergency Department in Naperville has been using AccuVein for about five years.
-Soon, it will be available at Edward’s immediate care clinics and its emergency room in Plainfield.
+Soon, it will be available at our Immediate Care Clinics and freestanding emergency center in Plainfield.

 So next time your child (or you) needs an IV, you can shrug it off because, after all, it’s no biggie.